-The authors would like to thank Mr Paul Agger, technician in the Electrical and Computer Engineering Department, University of Canterbury, for his help in making the sapwood tool, and to Dr. Monika Sharma for providing E. camaldulensis samples.
+The authors would like to thank Mr Paul Agger, technician in the Electrical and Computer Engineering Department, University of Canterbury, for his help in making the sapwood tool.
+The authors also would like to thank the School of Forestry, University of Canterbury, for providing the samples.